 Just ahead of Spectre‘s release in 2015, Daniel Craig famously bristled at the idea of returning for another James Bond film.
 But 14 years after suiting up for the first time in Casino Royale, Craig is taking one final crack at James Bond.
-The twenty-fifth film in the long-running franchise, No Time to Die, hits theaters in April, after a very long road to the big screen.
+The twenty-fifth film in the long-running franchise, No Time to Die, has had a very long road to the big screen.
+The film is currently set to premiere in November 2020.
 From the star-studded cast to the many “creative differences” along the way, here’s everything we know about No Time to Die.

 From the official 007 website: